Sithous/AntiSpamBundle/README.md

 ## Example Usage

-A good example is if you want users to be able to vote on something but only want the user to vote once a day.
+A good example is if you want users to be able to vote on something but only want the user and IP of user to vote once a day.
 To do this you would first generate the SithousAntiSpamType using the following command:
 ```
 $ php app/console sithous:antispam:generate
 Please enter the ID for this type: vote_protection